egirsova/gameController/README.md

-# Island Escape - gameController
+# Island Escape - Controller Application

-3D multiplayer game developed for Mac OS X that uses iOS devices as controllers.
+## Introductory Information
-This is the game controller application for iOS.
+This is the iOS controller/virtual joystick app for the Mac OS X first-person local multiplayer shooter game.
+The repository for the actual game application is located [here](https://github.com/egirsova/gameApp "Game Application Repository").